fukunagatsu/Mirage/README.md

         -l INT    The maximum gene copy numbers [default:3] -m INT    Specification of the gain/loss model.
 0: the BDARD model 1: the BD model 2: the C&M model 3: the BDI model [default: 0]
         -k INT    The number of mixture components in the phylogenetic mixture model [default: 5] -n INT    Specification of the heterogeneity model.
-0: the PM model 1: the PDF model 2: the Gamma model [default: 0] -t DBL    A threshold for termination of the EM algorithm. [default: 1.0] -p INT    Maximum number of loops in the EM algorithm [default: 200]
+0: the PPM model 1: the PDF model 2: the Gamma model 3: the DPM model [default: 3]
+	-s INT    A seed value for randomization.
+When the value is set to negative, the seed value is randomly generated. [defualt: -1]
+	-r INT    The output style of gene content reconstruction.
+When the value is 0, the numbers of genes in the ancestral nodes are output.
+When the value is 1, the numbers of increase or decrease of genes in the branches are output. [defualt: 0]

     estimate: only estimate ancestral genome

-    Mirage estimate [-i InputFileName] [-o OutputFileName] [-p ParameterFileName]
+    Mirage train [-i InputFileName] [-o OutputFileName] [-p ParameterFileName] [-r OutputStyle]

+Options:
+    (Required)
+        -i STR    InputFileName
+        -o STR    OutputFileName
+	-p STR    ParameterFileName

+    (Optional)
+	-r INT    The output style of gene content reconstruction. [defualt: 0]

 ## Input File Format
 The input file must be in the following format.
 In the first, second and third lines, the number of ortholog, the phylogenetic tree in the newick format and the taxon name in the phylogenetic tree is described, respectively.
-Currently, Mirage can read only format 5 (internal and leaf branches + leaf names) in the ETE toolkit as the newick format.
-If your tree has internal node names or support values, please remove these descriptions before applying Mirage.
 In the following lines, the ortsholog table is described.
 We have uploaded three files, archaea_data.txt, micrococcales_data.txt, and fungi_data.txt, as the input file examples, please see them.

 ## Output File Format